django-fluent/django-fluent-contents/docs/plugins/formdesignerlink.rst

 The formdesignerlink plugin
 ===========================

-The `formdesignerlink` plugin displays a form, created by the django-form-designer_ module.
+The `formdesignerlink` plugin displays a form, created by the django-form-designer-ai_ module.

   .. image:: /images/plugins/formdesignerlink-admin.*
      :width: 732px